ppy/osu-wiki/news/2018-10-23-halloween-2018-descends.md

 Before the blood moon, an oni-Mocha and a witch-pippi cackled and gleamed their way into the hearts of **5073** voters in [Que3tion](https://osu.ppy.sh/users/12608710)'s piece.

-We recommend against stuffing your undead servants with candycorn.
+We recommend against stuffing your undead servants with candy corn.
 It just makes a mess.

 [![](/wiki/shared/news/2018-10-23-halloween-2018-descends/PaperDawge.jpg)](https://assets.ppy.sh/contests/70/winners/PaperDawge.png)